 - Embrace the absurd: Limericks are all about humor and nonsense, so don't be afraid to embrace the absurd.
 Let your imagination run wild and come up with the silliest, most outrageous ideas you can think of.
 The more outlandish your limerick, the funnier it will be.

 - Use a rhyming dictionary: A rhyming dictionary can be a valuable tool for finding rhymes, especially when you're struggling to come up with the perfect word.
-However, be careful not to rely on it too heavily.
+On the flip side, be careful not to rely on it too heavily.
 The best rhymes are those that come naturally and contribute to the meaning and humor of the limerick.

 Frequently Asked Questions (FAQ) About Limericks